edwinbosire/Train-problem---Algorithm/readme.md

 #Readme

 This is the solution to an interview I did with a consultancy firm many moons ago.
-I chose to use Java even though I knew as much Java as a dog know how to skate, either way I ended up with a working solution.
+I chose to use Java even though I knew as much Java as a dog knows how to skate, either way I ended up with a working solution.

-PS: The current solution has added modifications that are not part of the original questions, so copy-pasters be ware.
+ I used a directed graph to get my solution.

 ###caveat

 I never wrote any tests for this code.
 Also, I give no gurantee that this solution is optimum, but it was good enough to get me through the interview.

+The current solution has added modifications that are not part of the original questions, so copy-pasters be ware.

 ### Problem